Chapter 4. Understanding OpenShift Container Platform development

 Create a Dockerfile to combine base image and software: Information about building your container goes into a file that is named

 Dockerfile.
 In that file, you identify the base image you build from, the software packages you install, and the software you copy into the container.
 You also identify parameter values like network ports that you expose outside the container and volumes that you mount inside the container.
-Put your Dockerfile and the software you want to containerized in a directory on your RHEL system.
+Put your Dockerfile and the software you want to containerize in a directory on your RHEL system.

 Run buildah or docker build: Run the